ministryofjustice/hmpps-open-layers-map-webcomponent-poc-ui/README.md

 ## Accessing the Map API (e.g. to add layers)

 Once the map has loaded, it dispatches a `map:ready` event.
-You can wait for this either using `await` or a callback:

 ### Await the event